Hiroeme/landing/pages/about.md

 I really, really love food.
 It's just one of those things that you can change to spice up your life.
 No pun intended. :smirk:

-Also, I'm an :sparkle: *unemployed* :sparkle: software engineer that graduated from the University of California, San Diego in 2024.
+Also, I graduated from the University of California, San Diego in 2024.
-I'm working on that though! :smile:
+Still working on breaking into the tech industy, but I'm mainly trying to find what I want to do with my life. :smile:

 In my free time, I enjoy going on long walks :walking:, learning fingerstyle guitar :guitar:, and watching vlogging videos :tv:.